-Most insurance plans will cover the cost of one wig, but it can be fun to have more than one and to change up your appearance.
+Most insurance plans will cover the cost of one wig, but it can be fun to have more than one and to change your appearance on different days.
 Women who have gone through chemotherapy often donate their wigs so that other women can get them for free.
 Support groups may also have wig exchanges, sharing and enjoying the camaraderie with other women.
 The American Cancer Society has a program through which men and women can get one free scarf or wig.

 For scarves, hats, and other types of head coverings, the options are nearly unlimited.
-You can find what you need through any company that sells hats and scarves, but there are also brands that are designed just for cancer patients.
-These companies provide attractive coverings, a wide variety, and coverings that are comfortable and soft to avoid irritating sensitive skin.
-They also often provide products for men, who are often left out of the hair loss discussion.
+You can find what you need through any company that sells hats and scarves, but there are also brands just for cancer patients.
+These companies provide attractive coverings that are comfortable and soft to avoid irritating sensitive skin.
+They also often make products for men, who have sometimes been left out of the cancer hair loss discussion.

 Beauty Tips for Cancer Patients

-Hair loss isn’t the only challenge patient face during and after chemotherapy.
-In addition to hair loss on the head, people also lose their eyebrows and eyelashes, and there are the nail and skin changes.
-For eyebrows, a professional makeup artist or a ten-minute YouTube tutorial can teach you how to draw them in with a good eyebrow makeup kit.
-For nails, some women like to use nail polish to cover up damage and discoloration.
-Just be sure to avoid the manicurist unless he or she has experience working with chemotherapy patients, and also look for nail polish that is free of toluene, formaldehyde, and other harsh chemicals.
+Besides losing hair atop the head, people also lose their eyebrows and eyelashes.
+Their nails and skin change, too.
+A professional makeup artist or a ten-minute YouTube tutorial can teach you how to draw new eyebrows with a makeup kit.
+For their fingers, some women use nail polish to cover up damage and discoloration.
+Do not go to just any manicurist, though, unless he or she has experience working with chemotherapy patients.
+Be sure to look for nail polish that is free of toluene, formaldehyde, and other harsh chemicals.

-For skin, look for moisturizers and lotions that can restore some softness without irritating your skin further.
+For cancer patients suffering with skin issues, moisturizers and lotions can restore some skin softness without irritating it further.
 Look for products without fragrance, alcohol, sulfates, and exfoliants, as all of these can irritate skin.
 Natural makeups, like mineral powder makeup, can help you cover up any skin discoloration caused by chemotherapy.
 Again, avoid harsh chemicals, especially makeup with fragrance added.